rawandahmad698/PyChatGPT/README.md

 - [ ] Multi-user chatting

 ### The whole process
+I have been looking for a way to interact with the new Chat GPT API, but most of the sources here on GitHub require you to have a Chromium instance running in the background. or by using the Web Inspector to grab Access Token manually.

+No more.
+I have been able to reverse engineer the API and use a TLS client to mimic a real user, allowing the script to login without setting off any bot detection techniques by Auth0

+Basically, the script logs in on your behalf, using a TLS client, then grabs the Access Token.
+It's pretty fast.

 First, I'd like to tell you that "just making http" requests is not going to be enough, Auth0 is smart, each process is guarded by a
 `state` token, which is a JWT token.
 This token is used to prevent CSRF attacks, and it's also used to prevent bots from logging in.
 If you look at the `auth.py` file, there are over nine functions, each one of them is responsible for a different task, and they all work together to create a token for you. `allow-redirects` played a huge role in this, as it allowed to navigate through the login process

 I work at MeshMonitors.io, We make amazing tools (Check it out yo!).
-I decided not to spend too much time on this, but here we are, I have been able to reverse engineer the API and use a TLS client to mimic a real user, allowing the script to login without setting off any bot detection techniques by Auth0
+I decided not to spend too much time on this, but here we are.

 ### Why did I do this?
 No one has been able to do this, and I wanted to see if I could.